kmdouglass/website/posts/image-formation-in-brightfield-microscopy-part-1/index.md

 The depth of focus is the axial range within which an object appears in focus.
 When the ratio is significantly less than 1, the object fits entirely within the depth of focus and appears to be effectively two dimensional.
 When it is about 1 or greater, some sections of the object will appear in focus whereas others will be out-of-focus.
 The light originating from out-of-focus sections will contribute a nonzero background to the image of the in focus section.

-There is no hard cutoff value for this ratio that I am aware of that determines when an object is effectively 2D.
+There is no hard cutoff value for this ratio that I am aware of that determines when an object is 2D or 3D.
 Most likely it is more like a continuum where models that assume 2D objects become continuously less accurate as the value of the ratio increases.

 In terms of microscope optics, the depth of focus (also confusingly called the [depth of field](https://www.microscopyu.com/microscopy-basics/depth-of-field-and-depth-of-focus)) depends, among other things, on the numerical aperture (NA) of the objective.
 A higher NA leads to a smaller depth of focus.